Manufacturing

 Operational visibility

-The model is only one piece.
-In manufacturing, value appears when sensor infrastructure, data pipelines, decision logic, and shop floor workflow are engineered as one production system.
+The model is only one layer.
+Manufacturing value appears when equipment data, quality records, ERP context, decision logic, and operator workflows are designed as one production system.

 Layer 01